jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/tribe-of-hackers-4/index.md

-(reflecting no need for security), use some assessment as a demo, and prove to them that
-[red teaming](../../solutions/red-teaming/) is really necessary nowadays if they want to *guarantee quality* in their systems not only for them but also for their customers or users.
+(reflecting no need for security), use some assessment as a demo, and prove to them that red teaming is really necessary nowadays if they want to *guarantee quality* in their systems not only for them but also for their customers or users.

+<cta-banner
+  buttontxt="Read more"
+  link="/solutions/red-teaming/"
+  title="Get started with Fluid Attacks' Red Teaming solution right now" />

 A well-established red team should possess a clear as a day understanding of each of its members' particular skills.
 As Tinker says,